Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/14 Chapter-12 The Wizard Of Wines.md

 > Two pairs of bunk beds occupy this room.
 Against the west wall rest four identical footlockers.
 ^5c4

 Davian, Adrian, and Elvir sleep in the westernmost room.
 Claudiu and his two younger brothers sleep in the easternmost room, where a few toys are scattered about.
 One of the toys seems to resemble a child's wooden rocking horse, except that the horse is black with wild eyes and has painted orange flames where its mane, tail, and hooves should be.
-Carved into the wooden nightmare is the name "[[5.
-Mechanics/Bestiary/Npc/Beucephalus (COS).md\|Beucephalus]]" and, in smaller lettering, the slogan "Is No Fun, Is No Blinsky!"
+Carved into the wooden nightmare is the name "[[4.
+World Almanac/NPCs/Beucephalus (COS).md\|Beucephalus]]" and, in smaller lettering, the slogan "Is No Fun, Is No Blinsky!"

 The footlockers contain clothing and personal belongings, but nothing of value.